-- 1. The clarity and appropriateness of the proposed goals and objectives and the aim(s) the activities are supporting, and the extent to which project activities would result in achieving the proposed goals. - 2.
-The degree to which the applicant network is addressing an innovative approach to addressing new and emerging challenges likely to be encountered in designing and implementing the activities described in the work plan, particularly in how it relates to reorganizing health care delivery to make the transition to a health care environment that emphasizes value, quality and efficiency. - 3.
-The extent to which the application identifies the expertise and capacity of each proposed member and how the expertise relates to the network's goals as evidenced by the proposed roles and responsibilities of each network member and the key person who will oversee the network activities for each member (see Attachment 8). - 4.
-The strength of the expected outcomes and the explanation of how the award will be used to accomplish tasks associated with the outcomes. - 5.
-The extent to which the network provides clear examples and strategies describing how the project will benefit the area health providers' ability to improve access to health care and serve the community.
-The extent to which the applicant clearly describes how the network will strengthen their network infrastructure and capacity.
+- 3. The degree to which the applicant network is describing an innovative approach to addressing new and emerging challenges likely to be encountered in designing and implementing the activities described in the work plan, particularly in how it relates to reorganizing health care delivery to make the transition to a health care environment that emphasizes value, quality and efficiency. - 4.
+The extent to which the application identifies the expertise and capacity of each proposed member and how the expertise relates to the network's goals as evidenced by the proposed roles and responsibilities of each network member and the key person who will oversee the network activities for each member (see Attachment 8). - 5.
+The strength of the proposed flow of network communications and evidence that communication will be used to resolve differences in executing the project and addressing issues should they arise. - 6.
+The potential level of impact of the network's services on the providers that are not members of the network in the service area. - 7.
+The potential financial impact on the network members, i.e., cost sharing, joint purchasing, personnel sharing, etc. - 8.
+The extent to which the network will impact their rural community and providers - 9.
+The extent to which the network will strengthen its relationship with the community/region it serves.